kyimoemin/elastic-worker/README.md

 initWorker(calculator);
 ```

-Alternatively, you can implement it like this, depending on your preference:
+Alternatively, you can implement it like below, depending on your preference:

-worker.ts

 ```ts
 let result;